ddmitov/perl-executing-browser/README.md

 **Local filesystem:**
 * Can open or create a single file or open any folder on the local file system by clicking special URLs.
 Any locally executed script has access to environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.
 * Can open local documents using default applications and start user-specified programs.

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * Can interact with the built-in Perl debugger.
 An arbitrary Perl script can be selected by clicking special URLs and separate output from three debugger commands can be displayed in the browser.
 These commands are: "Show module versions", "List subroutine names" and "List Variables in Package".
 Different version of Perl can be selected for every debugger session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
 * Can display every Perl/Python/PHP script as a source code.
 * Extensive logging in a file or files of all debugging messages, giving information for every browser activity and the execution of local scripts.

 **Configuration & usability:**
-* Configurable from INI file.
+* Configurable from INI file and command line.
 * Themable - a common CSS theme for both static and dynamic pages can be slected using a special URL.
-* Browser root folder can be any folder and this is configurable from INI file.
+* Browser root folder can be any folder and this is configurable from INI file or command line.
 * Can print any page or save it as a PDF file by clicking a special URL.
 * Any browser window or the whole program can be closed by clicking a special URL, context menu item or system tray icon menu entry.
 * Rebrandable - program icon can be changed without recompilation, user agent can also be changed.